- Logistics of the Inquiry

-The current core particpants’ legal representatives are listed under the People section on this website.
+The current core particpants’ legal representatives are listed above.

 A witness may also appoint a legal representative but does not need to be represented in order to engage with the Inquiry.
 Anyone giving evidence -whether written or oral- to the Inquiry may seek the assistance of the Inquiry team, or they may seek the assistance of a lawyer of their choosing, or they may seek no assistance at all.

 Appointment of a legal representative does not give a right for any legal expenses incurred to be paid for from the public purse.